Mahjouba91/Count-content-signs/readme.txt

 Did you ever wanted to know how many signs (characters) you type in the content area?

-Now you know.
 It's the perfect plugin for online newspaper that need to pay authors by the signs number of their posts.

 == Installation ==